What is arc flash?

 Hopefully, you now have a better understanding of what an arc flash really is and you’re able to respect how dangerous one can be.

 Do you know anyone else that would benefit from this blog?
-Use the share buttons below to share the content.

 If you have any questions, you can always reach out to me at jon.travis@leafelectricalsafety.com